-Visit the Button Descriptions help page to view detailed descriptions of every button that appears on your screen (whether in the Button Bar at the top of the table, or in the table itself).
-Note: If a button's text appears in a Grey color, either the command is not applicable to the current page, or its function has already been applied (e.g. some items can only be added once, therefore the New button will be unavailable on certain screens after it is used).
+Visit the Button Descriptions help page to view detailed descriptions of each button that appears on your screen (whether in the Button Bar at the top of the table, or in the table itself).
+Note: If a button is unavailable (i.e. its text appears in Gray), either the command is not applicable to the current screen, or its function has already been applied (e.g. you clicked the New button for an item that can only be added one time).

-Hidden Rows - The columns on the right side of the table contain sub-rows that are hidden from view initially (for screen space constraints).
-These additional rows can be revealed by selecting the Expand Row icon (the right-facing triangle ).
+Hidden Rows - The columns on the right side of the table contain sub-rows that may be hidden from view initially (to provide more screen space).
+If required, these additional rows can be revealed by selecting the Expand Row icon (the right-facing triangle at the left side of each employee's top row).
 Expanding the rows provides access to the individual settings for each sub-row.

-Complex Functions - You can create complex functions through the use of If statements and other operators (e.g. MinN, MaxN, Sum, Sqrt(), etc.).
-In the above example, we used a pre-defined function to create a garnish of 30% that caps out at $4000.
+Complex Functions - You can create complex functions through the use of If statements and other operators, such as MinN, MaxN, Sum, Sqrt().
+In the example below, we used a pre-defined function to create a garnish of 30% that caps out at $4000.
 If you prefer, you may use other methods and formulas to perform similar actions.
 For example, to define a garnishment of 5% (that caps out at a $500 maximum amount) from an employee's Net Pay, you could use the following expression: If (Net * 0.05 <= Total - Paid, Net * 0.05, MaxN (Total - Paid, 0) ).
 See the example below: